LostInCompilation/PrettyOTA/README.md

 Authentication is disabled by default if you don't pass any values to `username` and `password` inside `Begin()`.

-### Enable DNS
+### Use mDNS
 You can use the mDNS to display the hostname for the OTA upload target inside ArduinoIDE.
-You can also use it to access the ESP32 using a normal URL like `http://my-esp.local/update` in your local network.
+You can also use it to access the ESP32 using a normal URL like `http://my-esp.local/update` in your local network instead of the IP address.

 TODO
 ```cpp